nivs1978/Johnny-Castaway-Open-Source/README.md

 JCOSInstaller - WiX installer project
 WiX Toolkit 3.9 has been used for the installer project

-JCOSWebSite - The website currently hosted at http://nivs.dk/jc Simple html page, no fancy javascript, styles or .net code
+JCOSWebSite - Not currently hosted
+Simple html page that present the project, no fancy javascript, styles or .net code

 If you want to help me with this project, contact me at nivs1978@gmail.com